 Augmentech AT (Wetzlar, Germany):

 This is also a moldable, fast setting, bioabsorbable cement having high compressive strength.
-The powder of the mix contains tricalcium phosphate (TCP), magnesium phosphate, magnesium hydrogen phosphate and strontium carbonate.
+The powder of the mix contains TCP, magnesium phosphate, magnesium hydrogen phosphate and strontium carbonate.
 The liquid is a watery solution of diammonium hydrogen phosphate.

 Calcibon ® (Biomet):

 It is a synthetic, biodegradable, calcium phosphate based bone substitute.
 The powder of the mix contains Powder: α-TCP (61%), DCP (26%), CaCO3(10%), and PHA (3%).
-Solution contains H2O and Na2HPO4.
+The liquid contains H2O and Na2HPO4.
 The set material has got high compressive strength (up to 60 MPa).
 Compressive strength increases during setting of the material.
-After 6 hours it is comparable to cancellous bone.
+After 6 hours, it is comparable to cancellous bone.
 The final compressive strength is reached after 3 days.

-There are two types of responses generated when alloplasts is implanted in body: biochemical and cellular.
-Biochemical response is generated due to change in environment around alloplast.
+There are two types of responses generated when an alloplast is implanted in the body: biochemical and cellular.
+The biochemical response is generated due to the changes in the environment around the alloplast.
 When bioactive glasses are placed in vivo, a highly basic environment with pH around 10 is created, because of which a layer rich in silica gel is formed on the surface of glass particles.
 Because of interaction with surrounding fluid, a layer of calcium phosphate is formed which is made up of hydroxycarbonate apatite (HCA).
-Hydroxycarbonate apatite is chemically and structurally very similar to composition of bone.
-The cellular reactions include colonization, proliferation and differentiation of relevant (bone) cells 49, 51.
+Hydroxycarbonate apatite is chemically and structurally very similar to the bone.
+The cellular reactions include colonization, proliferation, and differentiation of relevant (bone) cells 50, 52.

 PerioGlas ® (Block Drug Co., NJ, USA):

 It is composed of a calcium phosphosilicate material and a calcium sulfate binder.
-The inorganic calcium and phosphorous components are thermally incorporated in a sodium silicate network (PerioGlas®) designed specifically for its absorbability and osteoconductive nature.
-The calcium sulphate incorporated in the graft material binds the bioactive glass particles and is absorbed with due course of time.
-The calcium sulfate in the PerioGlas® Plus is absorbed between 4 and 8 weeks after implantation, depending on the graft site, size and material used.
-The remaining PerioGlas® particle left behind are also absorbed and slowly replaced with host bone usually within six months 70.
+The inorganic calcium and phosphorous components are thermally incorporated in a sodium silicate network (PerioGlas®), designed specifically for its absorbability and osteoconductive nature.
+The calcium sulfate incorporated in the graft material binds the bioactive glass particles and is absorbed slowly.
+The calcium sulfate in the PerioGlas® Plus is absorbed between 4 to 8 weeks after implantation, depending on the graft site, size and material used.
+The remaining PerioGlas® particle left behind, are also absorbed and slowly replaced with host bone, usually within six months 70.

 Unigraft ® (Unicare Biomedical Inc., Laguna Hills, CA, USA):